theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - Frontend: German languages installed (99% translation)
 - Backend: Online Catalog link now open in new page
 - Backend: Change the width of left column and the content
-- Backend: Deutsche Sprache installiert (20% übersetzt)
+- Backend: Deutsche Sprache installiert (20% Ã¼bersetzt)

 Modified by Webdesign Wedel (WDW)
 =================================